 Once all the questions are answered, the umbrella company will then carefully assess the responses and decide whether SDC applies.

-In reality, almost every umbrella company employee is subjected to supervision, direction or control in their place of work and umbrellas have decided it’s not worth offering questionnaires.
+In reality, almost every umbrella company employee is subjected to supervision, direction or control in their place of work, and umbrellas have decided it’s not worth offering questionnaires.

 Not only does this save the umbrella time by reducing administration, but it also stops any confrontation from employees who are certain they’re not subject to SDC when they are.

-Should HMRC investigate an SDC case, they will look at the evidence available, including the terms of engagement.
-They will also review the working practices to ensure that the job was fairly and accurately reflected in the wording of the contract.
-Any discrepancies could result in the worker being penalised, and the umbrella being reprimanded as well.
+They will also review the working practices to ensure that the job was fairly and accurately reflected in the contract wording.
+Any discrepancies could result in the worker being penalised and the umbrella being reprimanded as well.

 Can umbrella employees who are subject to SDC claim any expenses?